What we are

 #! code is not a link farm!
-All too often we see sites with fancy designs being set up and pushed out, but which are nothing but links to other sites.
+All too often we see sites with fancy designs being set up and pushed out, but which are nothing but links to other sites or copies of Stack Overflow.
 They have no content of their own!
-If we find a piece of code or program that we like then we will write about it in full, giving examples, and then put a link back to the original resource.
+If we find a piece of code or program that we like then we may write about it, giving examples, and then put a link back to the original resource.

 We don't treat our readers like idiots so we won't explain everything to the last character.
 The #! code team assume that you have some experience with programming, but if something is not clear or completely wrong then write in and tell us.